Third-Space-interactive/Streaming_Docs/docs/archviz-navigation/advanced-navigation/setup.md

 # Advanced Navigation Setup

 Perfect for larger scale projects like neighbourhood or city explorers.
-The navigation is built to feel like Google Earth's navigation and is much more of a "free roam" or explore type.
+The navigation is inspired by Google Earth navigation's familiar feel and is much more of a "free roam" or explore type.

-> Part of the **UE5 Navigation Template** featuring Google Earth-style controls for architectural visualization.
+> Part of the **UE5 Navigation Template** for intuitive advanced controls for architectural visualization.

 ## When to Use Advanced Navigation